box/developer.box.com/content/guides/getting-started/first-application.md

 Go to the **Configuration** tab.
-Here you can specify the app details, generate a developer token, check your OAuth 2.0 credentials, add and edit OAuth 2.0 redirect URI, choose the application scopes, app advanced features, and add CORS domains.
+Here you can specify the app details, generate a developer token, check your OAuth 2.0 credentials, add and edit OAuth 2.0 redirect URI, choose the application scopes, set app advanced features, and add CORS domains.

 In the next tabs you can create webhooks, web app integrations,